-We created the CeMi in early 2018 to merge the efforts of the Centre for Cell Engineering (CCE) at the Institute of Molecular, Cell and Systems Biology and the Microenvironments for Medicine group (MiMe) at the School of Engineering, both groups at the University of Glasgow.
+We created the CeMi in early 2018 to merge the efforts of the Centre for Cell Engineering (CCE) at the School of Molecular Bioscience and the Microenvironments for Medicine group (MiMe) at the School of Engineering, both groups at the University of Glasgow.

 Research in our labs is focused on understanding the interactions between materials, proteins and cells to engineer and control cell behaviour and stem cell differentiation.